Notice, Calm and Comfort your own big emotions and shift from reacting in anger to responding with love.

 I grasped the theories, but struggled to make it work in real life – my anger, impatience and the fact that we had to BE somewhere at a certain time kept getting in the way.
 It seemed like it was going to take DAYS to brush teeth, get dressed and leave the house if I properly followed all the steps.

 It seemed the more I read the further I spiraled.
 The weight of all the information and expectations overwhelming me with ever more “to-do’s” AND the guilt of failing at something as important as my child’s attachment and emotional well-being.

-In this article, I’ve tried to distill the actions and strategies that I cover in depth in my 5-week Mindful Parenting Practices online course.
+In this article, I’ve tried to distill the actions and strategies that I cover in depth in my 8-week Mindful Parenting Program.
 These are helpful in shifting old patterns whenever you feel triggered by your child’s behavior: Notice, Calm, and Comfort your own big emotions.

 Notice consciously what words, actions or situations trigger you.
 I literally kept a notebook and after I had calmed down, I contemplated 1. the thing that caused me to suddenly lose my mind and then, 2.
 WHY?
 I dug deeper and deeper, asking “why?’ over and over until I felt I had fully uncovered the roots of my trigger.
 Once I was at the place I could see my own unmet needs and offer myself some kindness instead of self-loathing things started to heal.

 Trigger: my child shoving unwanted food off her plate while declaring “disgusting” at dinner.

 Why did this bother me?
 My kids know they don’t have to eat anything they don’t want to, they can just avoid that particular food, no need to be unkind and make a mess.